SSCHAcode/sschacode.github.io/Tutorials/Tutorial_PbTe.md

 The last line will do the job.
 It will establish a connection to the cluster, prepare all the input files, send them, submit them through a SLURM queue system, and collect them back.
 The interesting feature of this procedure is that if some calculation fails, the automatic process will automatically resubmit it up to five times (this number can be changed as it is a property of the cluster, to avoid wasting CPU time if we setup a too low time limit.
 The variable is my_hpc.max_recalc.

 You will need to connect without manually typing your password to use the cluster in this way.
 This is done by public/private key encryption with ssh, that is the safest way to go.
 However, some clusters do not allow connection with private/public keys (or the policy to obtain this kind of access requires a painful bureaucratic procedure) and impose the manual typing of the password each time.
-In this case, you can solve in two ways: by setting up an ssh tunnel to connect (this is also refused by some clusters) or by explicitly telling python the password for the connection when you create the cluster object:
+In this case, you can act in two ways: by setting up an ssh tunnel to connect (this is also refused by some clusters) or by explicitly telling python the password for the connection when you create the cluster object:
 ```python
 my_hcp = sscha.Cluster.Cluster(pwd="mybeautifullpassword")
 ```